szabgab/markua-by-example/manuscript/intro.md

 ### A missing external table

+The file should be located in `manuscript/resources/tbl/some_table.tbl`, but the file does not exist.
+It seems that Leabpub silently ignores this.
+Does not complain about the missing file.
+(2018.10.12)

 ![](tbl/some_table.tbl)

 ### An existing external table

 ![](tbl/first.tbl)

 It is located at `manuscript/resources/tbl/first.tbl`.
+LeanPub finds and includes the file, but it seems it does not recognize the `.tbl` extension properly and includes it as plain text.
+(2018.10.12)

 ## Images